pulumi/registry/themes/default/content/registry/packages/aws/how-to-guides/s3-website.md

     bucketName                                     s3-website-bucket-8533d8b
 ```

-To see that the S3 bucket objects exist, you can either use the AWS Console (which is accessible from the Pulumi Service) or the AWS CLI:
+To see that the S3 bucket objects exist, you can either use the AWS Console (which is accessible from the Pulumi Cloud) or the AWS CLI:

 ```bash
 $ aws s3 ls $(pulumi stack output bucketName)